 - If they turn their body away from yours, stay squared with them.

 Remember, mirroring must be imperceivable; don’t follow their physical mannerisms immediately.
 Wait, and do it several minutes later.

-If you’re sitting with a desk between the two of you, and they lean in onto the desk, you should also.
-If you’re sitting chair to chair, facing one another, and they cross their legs, you should too.
+If you’re sitting with a desk between the two of you and they lean onto it, you should also.
+If you’re sitting chair to chair, facing one another, and cross their legs, you should too.

 The use of hand gestures is a bit more complicated.
-If you’re speaking with someone who uses almost none, don’t use them.
-Conversely, if you’re speaking with a person who uses them emphatically with every point, use more hand gestures, but again, don’t match them as this may also seem a sign of aggression.
-I worked with a client who used a lot of hand gestures for emphasis, and women, in particular, found this to be threatening.
-Use more hand gestures, but go a few levels below the person with whom you’re speaking.
+If you’re speaking with someone who uses almost none, use them sparingly.
+Conversely, if you’re speaking with a person who emphasizes each point with their hands, use more hand gestures, but don’t match.
+This, too, may be seen as a sign of aggression.
+I worked with a male client who used a lot of hand gestures for emphasis, and women found this to be threatening.

 Mirroring is highly effective when done correctly.
 Try it out.
 When you meet a new person, start with the vocal.
 Next, move onto the subtle physical.
 You’ll be amazed at how well this works, and it’s fantastically fun too!